Martbul/Martbul/README.md

 ### Hi, I'm Martin Kovachki

-- 🖥️ I've been coding since sixteen
+- 🖥️ I've been coding for 5 years
 - 🏗️ Developed a backend applications proccess for podkrepi.bg using TypeScript, NestJs and Prisma
 - 🔧 Currently working on personal projects and expanding my knowedge
-- 📖 I’m learning Rust and Zig at the moment
 - 🎓 Graduated from SoftUni in 2024
 <!--
 ## 🚀 Tech Stack